Questions on finishing of aluminum pontoons

 hobbyist - St. Louis, Missouri

-Dissolving this stuff later is one thing, Chris, but pressure washing them before they dry would be the best first step.
-Fresh barnacles are hard to remove; dried ones much harder :-)
+A. Dissolving this stuff later is one thing, Chris, but pressure washing them before they dry would be the best first step.
+Fresh barnacles are not too hard to remove; but dried ones are much harder :-)

 Ted Mooney, P.E.
 RET